 The 140m high Vasco da Gama Tower is Lisbon’s tallest structure.
 Made of steel, it represents the sail of a caravel, and was designed by Leonor Janeiro and Nick Jacobs for the Expo98 event.
 Next to it, there’s now the luxury Myriad Sana Hotel, and the tower is closed to the public.
-However, you can still admire while strolling along the riverside.
+However, you can still admire it while strolling along the riverside.

 7. Parque do Tejo

 Spanning 80 hectares, this riverside park includes gardens with several trees.
 If lucky, you’ll catch a glimpse of bird species from the Tejo Estuary.
 Take a relaxing stroll or move faster by cycling, skating or skateboarding along of the riverfront walk.

 8. Ponte Vasco da Gama

-The walkway by the river takes you underneath the 17 km long Vasco da Gama Bridge.
-It’s Europe’s longest bridge to drive across.
-It was designed to carry traffic for 120 years.
-The bridge is expected to withstand 250 km/h winds and earthquakes over four times stronger than the 1755 earthquake, the strongest ever to hit Lisbon.
+The walkway by the river takes you underneath the 17km (11mi) long Vasco da Gama Bridge.
+It’s Europe’s longest bridge to drive across, designed to carry traffic for 120 years.
+The bridge is expected to withstand 250km/h winds and earthquakes over four times stronger than the 1755 earthquake, the strongest ever to hit Lisbon.